 Great Ocean Road Drive Itinerary

-You could really spend days getting to know each of these towns but if you really want to just see the main sights and attractions without rushing too much we suggest to give 5 nights, 5 days to your Great Ocean Road itinerary.
+You could really spend days getting to know each of these towns but if you really want to just see the best sights and attractions without rushing too much we suggest giving 5 nights, 5 days to your Great Ocean Road itinerary.

 That means spending one night in Torquay in order to start your Great Ocean Road tour itinerary early in the morning.
-Then spend your next night in Lorne, Apollo Bay, and Port Campbell before finishing in Warrnambool.
+Then, spend your next night in Lorne, Apollo Bay, and Port Campbell before finishing in Warrnambool or Port Fairy.

 If you are coming from overseas and don’t feel comfortable driving on the opposite side of the road, if you don’t have a car, or if you simply want the freedom to watch the scenery then why not take a Great Ocean Road tour?